revaturelabs/interviewquestions/InterviewSpecificQuestions/DevOps/DevOps.md

 ---

-13. What do you mean by environment variable in Jenkins?
+13.What do you mean by environment variable in Jenkins?

 ![Complex](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Complex%20(2).svg)